dmachard/go-dnscollector/doc/collectors.md

 Options:
 - `port`: (integer) filter on source and destination port
 - `device`: (string) if "" bind on all interfaces
-- `cache-support`: (boolean) disable or enable the cache dns to compute latency between queries and replies
-- `query-timeout`: (integer) in second, max time to keep the query record in memory

 Default values: